madisonhgallagher/Time-Series-Project/README.md

 ### Analysis:
 First, combine your four pollutant's CSVs into one dataframe in a pyhton notebook.
+The goal of this section is to build a multivariate time series model that will most accurately predict the four pollutant levels for the alst two motnhs of data.
+Split the data into a test set and a training set.
+The test set should include the last two months of data.
+Build multiple TS models and compare their accuracy and then choose the model that best predicts for your dataset.
+For our dataset we built [ISNERT MODEL TYPES] and compared them using mean average error (MAE), %MAE and accuracy.